susana-garcia/susana-dev/README.md

 ### Build

 To build the project, run `npm run build` followed by `npm run export`.
 NextJS command line tool will first build the project and then export it as static files into the `/out` folder.

-## Questions

-If you have any questions, you can create an issue here on GitHub or ping me on Twitter [@lailo_ch](https://twitter.com/lailo-ch).